-Disabled veterans who own their homes and declare Vermont homesteads may be eligible for a property tax exemption.
-The exemption reduces the assessed value of the homestead, lowering the veteran’s property taxes.
+Disabled veterans who own their homes (in fee simple) may be eligible for a property tax exemption.
+The exemption reduces the assessed value of the property, lowering the veteran’s property taxes.

 - Disability compensation for 50% or higher disability or

 - Non-Service connected pension (“improved pension”) or